vgsarvind/tidyData/README.md

 ===========

 This script assumes that:
-- You have the Samsung dataset (extracted version from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) in your R working directory
+- You have the Samsung dataset (extracted version from [here] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) ) in your R working directory
 - You have the "plyr" package in R installed.
 If not, install it using **install.packages("plyr")** command